gregschmit/rails-rest-framework/guide/02_routers/index.md

 1. For plural controllers: `index`, `create`, `show`, `update`, `destroy`.
 2. For singular controllers (`self.singular = true`): `create`, `show`, `update`, `destroy` (no `index`, no `:id` in URLs).
-3. Actions are only routed if the controller defines the method and it is not listed in `excluded_actions`.
+3. Actions are only routed if the controller defines the method and it has not been removed via `remove_collection_action` / `remove_member_action`.
 4. If `bulk = true`, `update_all` (`PATCH`/`PUT /resource`) and `destroy_all`
    (`DELETE /resource`) are also routed.
 Bulk `create` (array POSTs) uses the regular `create` route.
-Individual bulk actions can be opted out through `excluded_actions`.
+Individual bulk actions can be opted out through `remove_collection_action`.

 ```ruby
 Rails.application.routes.draw do